 The 1.7-hectare former landfill, owned by Council and located north of the Clunes township, ceased operation in 1998 and requires ongoing management to ensure that offsite impacts are managed.
 This includes minimising public access and landfill gas as well as invasive weed management.
-Further intensification of development within the buffer of this former landfill should be discouraged.
+Planning controls on buildings and works to mitigate against landfill gas migration could apply up to 500m from the former landfill.
+The precise extent and nature of any controls would be subject to further detailed assessment as outlined in Planning Practice Note 92 (DELWP, 2021) and the recently published EPA guidance Landfill buffer guideline (EPA Victoria, August 2024).
 Former mining sites in the town include mullock heaps that are not suitable for development and may be contaminated.